-On September 18, 2017 the Company announced results of a reverse circulation drill program ("RC Program") on waste piles located adjacent to the 3060-Craigmont portal.
-A program was designed to evaluate copper grade and volume of the historical material excavated from underground workings of the Craigmont Mine.
+On September 18, 2017 the Company announced results of Reverse Circulation drill program ("RC Program") on waste piles located at 3060-Craigmont portal.
+The program was designed to evaluate the copper grade and volume of the historical material excavated from underground workings of the Craigmont Mine.
 Results of the RC Program confirm significant copper mineralization in the material sampled by drilling.
 The program demonstrated the viability of using RC drilling to obtain reliable samples of unconsolidated dump material for tonnage and grade estimation.
 In addition, underground mining techniques allow for more controlled excavation and precise grade control than large-scale open pit mining.
-Therefore, the material sampled in the RC program is considered to be low grade mineralization external to what was deemed economic mineralization during historical mining.
+Therefore, the material sampled in the RC program is considered to be low grade mineralization. external to what was deemed economic mineralization during historical mining.
 This suggests some of the strip material placed in the larger waste piles from the open pit is representative of a similar low-grade mineralization halo.
-On January 12, 2018 the Company received the required permitting to commence RC Drilling Program on the approximate 80-90 million tonnes of waste piles surrounding the historic Craigmont Mine in 2018.
-On May 23, 2018 the Company commenced Phrase 1 of the RC Program which comprised of 20 RC drill holes averaging 30m depth on the historic waste piles.
-On August 10, 2018 the Company announced results of its 20-hole Phrase 1 RC drill program completed between May 23, 2018 to June 8, 2018.
-A clear zone of interest has been found in the largest volume section of the waste piles, which is located on the southern side of the pit.
-The phrase 1 RC program found the south-central quadrant contains the thickest and most potentially economic grade for the waste piles.
-Highlight of the results include an average grade of 2463 ppm CU (0.25% Cu) over 40 metres for the deepest RC hole in the program.
-Results have warranted a follow up program ("Phase 2 Program") to delineate copper mineralization and trace the extent of the higher grading material within the waste piles and additional holes at Portal 3060 which were not completed during the 2017 exploration program.
+On January 12, 2018 the Company received the required permitting to commence RC Drilling on the approximate 80-90 million tonnes of waste piles surrounding the historic Craigmont Mine in 2018.
+On August 10, 2018 the Company announced results on its 20-hole Phrase 1 RC drill program that provided insight into overview of copper grade and sectional volume.
+An average grade of 2463 ppm Cu (0.25%) over 40 metres for the deepest RC hole and indication of potential high-grade CU mineralization in the southern side of the waste piles that is believed to also contain the greatest volume.
+Phrase 1 RC program found the south-central quadrant contains the thickest and most potentially economic grade for the waste piles.
+Results have warranted a follow up Phrase 2 program to delineate copper mineralization and trace the extent of the higher grading material within the waste piles.

 The Company received the Notice of Work (filed in April of 2017) effective September 1, 2017 to August 31, 2018.
 The Notice of Work permit and drilling on the Craigmont West - Embayment target were delayed due to the severe bush fires experienced throughout BC during the 2017 summer.
 Drilling on the Craigmont West - Embayment Zone commenced in late September of 2017 designed to test for continuity at depth and along the west-striking zone of skarn-type alteration and copper mineralization encountered in historical drill holes and more recently in DDH-THU-002.
-On December 21, 2017 the Company announced the first four holes of the 2017 Exploration Program all successfully intersected skarn alteration, including previously untested segments of the Craigmont West - Embayment zone increasing the strike length by 250 metres.
-The altered zone remains open to the west and at depth.
-On January 12, 2018 the Company completed a fifth hole of the 2017/2018 Exploration Program, which intersected the skarn alteration expanding the skarn zone to over 400 metres in length from the previously announced 250 metres.
-On February 18, 2018 the Company released grades on continued Craigmont West -Embayment Zone expansion that included holes NC-2018-01 with 0.6% copper over 71.4m, including 1.4% copper over 16m, and NC-2017-01 with 0.3% copper over 32m, and including 0.6% copper over 10m.
-The Craigmont West - Embayment Zone is still open at depth and to the west and additional drilling will be required to test the continuity and extent along strike and down dip.
-On April 2, 2018 the Company announced the final hole NC-2018-03 from 2017/2018 program that intersected 100.6 metres at 1.33% Cu including 40.2m at 2.52% Cu and 15.0m grading 5.18% Cu.
-The Company subsequently changed the name of Embayment to Craigmont West to denote the westward extension of the mineralized skarn mined during the historic Craigmont open pit and underground mine.

-On December 15, 2017 a Notice of Work application was filed with the Ministry of Energy, Mines & Petroleum Resources to conduct a diamond drill program on East Promontory Hill area, as follow up to the IP geophysical survey and mapping conducted during 2017.
+On December 21, 2017 the Company announced the first four holes of the 2017 Exploration Program all successfully intersected skarn alteration, including previously untested segments of the Craigmont West - Embayment zone increasing the strike length by 250 metres and it remains open to the west and at depth.
+On December 15, 2017 a Notice of Work application was filed with the Ministry of Energy, Mines & Petroleum Resources to conduct a diamond drill program on Promontory Hill, as follow up to the IP geophysical survey and mapping conducted during 2017.

-On December 22, 2017 the Company issued 10,262,500 flow-through shares for gross proceeds of \$2,052,500 to continue diamond drill program on Craigmont West - Embayment Zone, conduct diamond drill program on East Promontory Hill area, RC Drilling on the 80-90 million tonne waste piles surrounding the historic Craigmont pit, and diamond drill program around the historic Craigmont pit to confirm historic grades and hope to increase the size of the Craigmont West shell.
+On December 22, 2017 the Company issued 10,262,500 flow-through shares for gross proceeds of \$2,052,500 to continue diamond drill program on Craigmont West - Embayment Zone, conduct diamond drill program on Promontory Hill, RC Drilling on the 80-90 million tonne waste piles surrounding the historic Craigmont pit, which had a cut-off grade of 0.7% Cu and diamond drill program around the historic Craigmont pit halo to confirm historic grades and hope to increase the size of the Embayment shell.